High-resolution models of the vertical shear instability: Results

-We note that a similar broken spectrum was obtained by MK18 with a break from $k^{-5/3}$ to $k^{-5}$ that they associated to a 2D inverse cascade.
+We note that a similar broken spectrum was obtained by MK18, with a break from $k^{-5/3}$ to $k^{-5}$ that they associate with a 2D inverse cascade.
 A similar phenomenon was observed in 2D high-resolution models by \cite{MelonFuksman.Flock.ea24a}, with a break to $k^{-7}$ that they propose could also be due to numerical diffusion.
-While it is tempting to think we are witnessing the same phenomenology as MK18, it is worth stressing that our break is at $k\simeq 15 $ while the break of MK18 is at $k\simeq 0.7$ (our choice of units for $k$ being equivalent to their $m=20\pi k=40$).
-Hence, our break is happening at a scale about 20 times smaller than MK18.
-Interestingly, MK18 have a resolution of $12$ points per $H$, i.e. about 20 times less than our EX simulation.
-This suggests that the break length scale is following the resolution, and hence that the $k^{-6}$ part of the spectrum is probably due to numerical diffusion.
+While it is tempting to think we are witnessing the same phenomenology as MK18, it is worth stressing that our break is at $k\simeq 15 $, while the break of MK18 is at $k\simeq 0.7$ (our choice of units for $k$ being equivalent to their $m=20\pi k=40$).
+Hence, our break occurs on a scale about 20 times smaller than that of MK18.
+Interestingly, MK18 used a resolution of $12$ points per $H$, i.e., about 20 times less than our EX simulation.
+This suggests that the break length scale follows the resolution and hence that the $k^{-6}$ part of the spectrum is probably due to numerical diffusion.